Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-And the assumption of availability of an ordinary effective low-energy quantum-field-theory description finds also no support in Loop Quantum Gravity.
-Indeed, so far, in Loop Quantum Gravity all attempts to find a suitable limit of the theory which can be described in terms of a quantum-field-theory in background spacetime have failed.
-And on the basis of the arguments presented in Ref.~\cite{gampulDENSI} it appears plausible that in several contexts in which one would naively expect a low-energy field theory description Loop Quantum Gravity might instead require a density-matrix description.
+And the assumption of availability of an ordinary effective low-energy quantum-field-theory description has also been challenged by some perspectives on the Loop-Quantum-Gravity approach.
+For example the arguments presented in Ref.~\cite{gampulDENSI} suggest that in several contexts in which one would naively expect a low-energy field theory description Loop Quantum Gravity might instead require a density-matrix description with features going beyond the reach of effective quantum field theory.